mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

 The process started with supportive and celebratory messages posted from the alien.
 The impact was significant with the young people with 5 out of 7 engaging by writing messages and all mentioning the interactions verbally during the session.

+The process is described in more detail in Appendix 7.x.
+MOVE THE FOLLOWING TO Appendix

+While accessible online, the use of the board was mainly active in the last session, where general oversight of the activities taking place in the same room as parents prevented any possible abusive or unsafe behaviour.
+There was however a fair amount of playful boundary pushing commentary.

+Examples include:
+- find cheeky examples.

 <!--
 To do this in a way that encouraged other participants to join in, I created a project in the shared coding project area with a webpage that could be edited and viewed by participants.
 When in the vignette 4.1.b Mark asks "We’d like to ask the Weean some more questions (to overcome coding blockages), is that the best way to do it?", he is referring to this project webpage.
 The process of writing down a text request encourages the adoption of professional practice of asking a written question to overcome a coding problem and thus builds experience of using technical terms.
 Undertaking it in-role potentially addresses the barrier of asking for help by de-personalising the process.